WallQ/Pulse-Connect/README.md

 The application should now be running locally on http://localhost:3000.

+## Support
+Tell people where they can go to for help.
+It can be any combination of an issue tracker, a chat room, an email address, etc.

+## Roadmap
+If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributors

 We welcome contributions to Pulse Connect!
 Feel free to contribute to this project but please read the [Contributing Guidelines](https://gitlab.estg.ipp.pt/lds-2022-2023/lds-2023-2024/-/blob/master/CONTRIBUTING.md) before opening an issue or pull request so you understand the branching strategy and local development environment.

+## Authors and acknowledgment
+Show your appreciation to those who have contributed to the project.

 ## License